 Does Las Vegas Have Winter Weather?

 Contrary to what you may have heard, Las Vegas isn’t hot all year long.
 It does cool off during the winter months.
 Being in a high desert location means that while the days can be nice, the temperatures can really drop at night.

 |December||60°/ 27°||1 day|

 |February||66° / 33°||1 day|

 One of the coolest months in Las Vegas is December.
-Many times December temperatures will make you want to gather around a fire instead of lounge by a pool outside.
+December temperatures often make you want to gather around a fire instead of lounging by a pool outside.

-Make sure that you wear enough layers of clothing to be comfortable in the 50-60-degree range during the day.
-Be sure to add a few more layers at night as some evenings will get down to 40 degrees or colder.
+Ensure you wear enough layers of clothing to be comfortable in the 50-60-degree range during the day.
+Be sure to add a few more layers at night, as some evenings will get down to 40 degrees or colder.
 Having said that, if you’re coming from many other places in the country, these are downright balmy temperatures for winter months.

 How to Pack for December / Winter in Las Vegas

-The weather is fairly predictable, so you can be pretty safe in what you decide to pack.
-Here is a good list to start with, including some warm-weather gear, just in case you need it!
-Definitely plan for wearing some layers in the evenings.
+The weather is fairly predictable, so you can be pretty safe when you pack.
+Here is a good starter list, which includes some warm-weather gear, just in case you need it!
+Definitely plan on wearing some layers in the evenings.